qri-io/website-refresh/content/docs/dataset-components/overview.md

 ---
-title: "Dataset Components"
+title: "Components Overview"
-metaTitle: ""
-metaDescription: ""
+metaTitle: "Overview of Qri Dataset Components"
+metaDescription: "Qri defines a __dataset__ as a set of _components_, each with its own format and requirements."
 weight: 1
 ---

-A Qri dataset is everything you *wish* you had when you download a CSV.
+import InfoBlock from '../../../src/components/InfoBlock.js'

 Qri defines a __dataset__ as a set of _components_, each with its own format and requirements.

 For example, a CSV of tabular data, structured metadata, and a markdown readme can all live together under a single Qri dataset.
 A change to any individual component constitutes a new version of the collective dataset.
+A Qri dataset contains everything you *wish* you had when you download a CSV from the internet:

 <div id="dataset_components">
   <div class="left descriptions">